hounslowcodeclub/building-apis-with-nodejs/ntask-api/README.md

 # NTask API

-This is a API project used for study purposes and it is one of the pilot project of the ebook: [Building APIs with Node.js](https://leanpub.com/building-apis-with-nodejs).
+This our is a API project used for study purposes and it is one of the pilot project of the ebook: [Building APIs with Node.js](https://leanpub.com/building-apis-with-nodejs).

 ## Setup